DevAnuhas/hotel-haven/README.md

 ## Introduction

-Hotel Haven is a smart hotel booking platform that uses AI-powered search and recommendations to help users find the perfect hotel for their needs.
+StayGenius is a smart hotel booking platform that uses AI-powered search and recommendations to help users find the perfect hotel for their needs.
 The platform provides a user-friendly interface for browsing hotels, searching for specific locations, and booking rooms with ease.

 ---